 The buyer shall collect or be credited towards future payments the difference between the contract price and the alternative price in instances where a seller may have been overpaid in previous months.

-A seller on the monthly compliance option must stay on monthly reporting until the end of the calendar year.
-Prior to the end of the calendar year, the seller must decide if it will stay on monthly reporting during the next calendar year, or switch to annual compliance and reporting.
+The seller shall submit a monthly fuel use attestation to the Buyer on or before the 20th day of the month following the month that it opted out of the fuel use requirements specifying, among other things, the designated high hazard zones and the percentage of fuel burned that came from designated high hazard zones during that month.

-The above contract terms shall only apply to those sellers that choose monthly compliance.
-If a seller chooses to maintain the existing annual compliance requirements, all current contract terms and conditions shall apply with respect to these new terms.
-Sellers that maintain annual compliance shall not have the right to opt in and out of their mandated fuel or feedstock usage levels, and they shall not have revised reporting or payment terms.
-These sellers must stay on annual compliance until the end of the calendar year.
-As with sellers on the monthly compliance option, though, prior to the end of the calendar year, the seller will have the option to decide to stay on annual compliance in the next calendar year, or switch to monthly compliance.
+Quarterly Fuel Attestations shall include fuel use during the months that the seller did not opt out of the fuel use requirements.

-Furthermore, the IOUs shall produce an audit on a quarterly basis to verify that the contracting facilities on monthly compliance terms are meeting their monthly mandated fuel or feedstock usage levels and provide information about their verification processes and findings to the Director of the Energy Division on request.
+The seller’s annual compliance shall be calculated using fuel use during all months of the preceding calendar year, excluding months where the seller opted out of its fuel use requirements.
+The fuel use in the months in which a seller opts out will not be used to calculate whether it met its annual fuel use requirements.

 Event of Default

 The IOUs must also amend their contracts to remove not achieving fuel requirements as an event of default.
 Under no circumstances may missing the mandated fuel or feedstock usage levels in BioRAM contracts give rise to a termination right in favor of the buyer.
 In practice, this change will only affect BioRAM 2 contracts, because missing fuel requirements is not currently an event of default in BioRAM 1 contracts.
+This change shall apply to all BioRAM 2 contracts and all new and amended contracts executed pursuant to Section 8388.

 Part 3: Five-Year Contract Extension